Linx gaia vaporizers, Portable Vapes and Dry Herb Vaporizers

 Vaping is intensely personal, everybody likes something different from their experience.
 The 5 temperature settings are cunningly chosen, they all offer a different experience and can get the maximum out of any dry herb you stick in there.

-The vapour is thick and tasty, with a good feel at the back of the throat and no burnt tastes even towards the end of the session.
+The vapor is thick and tasty, with a good feel at the back of the throat and no burnt tastes even towards the end of the session.
 It is a full convection heating chamber, not a conduction/convection like some of the more expensive models, but gives a good account of itself nonetheless.
 Packing it with herbs is easy, toking on it a pleasure (low drag resistance) and the vape is consistent, thick and flavoursome.

 Overall, the Linx Gaia is just about the best portable vape in this price range.